 Notice that opposite enzyme “1’s” active site there’s a square-shaped indentation.
 It doesn’t catalyze any reactions, so it’s not itself an active site.
 But it does have a shape that complements substance “d.”
 And when “d” binds with “f,” interactions between “d” and the amino acids on that side of enzyme “1” cause changes throughout the enzyme in a way that changes the shape of enzyme 1’s.
 The result is that the active site can no longer bind with the original substrate.
 In other words, the product, when it binds with site “f,” turns the enzyme off.
 It feeds back to the first enzyme: hence, feedback inhibition.

-Binding sites like “f” have their own name: they’re called allosteric sites.
+Binding sites like “f” are called allosteric sites.
 Their most important property is that when something binds with them, it changes the enzyme’s active site.
 And in this case, when a molecule binds with an allosteric site in such a way that it makes the enzyme unable to bind with its substrate, then the process is called allosteric inhibition.

 Here’s the entire pathway.